Greetings! Students from the Halls of NUS, are you tired of the hassle of managing your contacts?

 Parameters can be in any order.

-Extraneous parameters for commands that do not take in parameters (such as addbystep
+Extraneous parameters for commands that do not take in parameters (such as addbystep, help, list, exit and clear) will be ignored.

 If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.